Ouida Ramón-Moliner

 Ouida Ramón-Moliner (née d'Abreu; 23 December 1929 – 21 February 2020) was an Irish-born Canadian anaesthetist.
 She began working at Montreal General Hospital, helping Wilder Penfield perform awake craniotomies and the anaemia cure pioneer Harold Griffith.
 Ramón-Moliner also worked at Georgetown University Hospital in Washington, D.C, Université Laval and the Faculty of Medicine and Health Sciences at the Université de Sherbrooke.
 She received the Quebec Lieutenant Governor's Seniors Medal in 2012 and a scholarship issued by Champlain Regional College is named after her.

 Early life and education

-On 23 December 1929, Ramón-Moliner was born in Waterford in the Republic of Ireland.
+On 23 December 1929, Ramón-Moliner was born in Waterford in Ireland.
 She was named after Maria Louise Ramé, the English author whose pen name was Ouida.
 Ramón-Moliner was one of five children of Indian immigrants from Mangalore to Ireland.
 She was inspired from an early age to be similar to a woman anaesthetist who was working with her father and she wanted to give birth to four offspring, two boys and two girls.
-Ramón-Moliner studied medicine at Trinity College Dublin, she did not go to her intended destination of New Zealand.
+Ramón-Moliner studied medicine at Trinity College Dublin, but she did not go to her intended destination of New Zealand.
 Rather, she remained in Montreal after meeting her husband Enrique Ramòn-Moliner in 1956.
-In Montreal, Canada she finish her post-graduate training at the Royal Victoria Hospital.
+In Montreal, she finished her post-graduate training at the Royal Victoria Hospital.